nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 <br/>

-### Lab 3 - AKS / ACR / Nginx Ingress Controller Deployment
+### Lab 3 - AKS / Nginx Ingress Controller Deployment

 - Overview
 In this lab, you will deploy 2 AKS clusters, with Nginx Ingress Controllers.
-You will also deploy a private Container Registry.

 - Learning Objectives
 Deploy 1 AKS cluster using the Azure AZ CLI.